 Available in high-gloss, satin, or matte forms, water-based or solvent-based, varnishes are the most durable finish compared to other finishes in their resistance to water, heat, solvents and other chemicals.
 Made of tough and durable synthetic resins that have been modified with drying oils, varnishes provide excellent protection against many substances.

 They are usually clear and transparent.
-They give a better UV protection.
+They give better UV protection.
 Varnishes dry slowly.
-Application of the varnish on the top of dyes also gives a better protection.
+Application of the varnish on the top of dyes also gives better protection.

 Available in both water-based and oil-based types, waxes look really good with more of a sheen than a gloss and are easy to use and apply.
 However, they are not very durable and therefore require regular maintenance.
 Available in paste and liquid forms, they can protect the wood from moisture and improve its life.
 They are obtained from plants, minerals and animal sources.

 Similar to waxes, oils are easy to work with and easily repairable.
 The only difference as compared to waxes is that oils offer more durability.
-Despite their slow drying times, oils nourishes and protects wood.
+Despite their slow drying times, oils nourish and protect the wood.
 They are designed for both interior and exterior use.

 Oil wood finishes improve the appearance of unfurnished wood.
 Natural oils that are present in the wood dries out over time.
 Oils finishes replace the natural oils and nourish the wood grain.
 Oil-based wood polish easily covers up the nicks and scratches on the wood surface.
 Be cautious to protect the eyes while applying the polish.

-Shellac is a natural wax finish which is secreted from a bug which thrives on a tree.
+Shellac is a natural wax finish that is secreted from a bug that thrives on a tree.
 A mixture of the collected wax from the tree and an Alcohol solvent gives better consistency.
 Shellac is available in a variety of colors.
 It’s easy to apply and dries quickly.
 It gives a glossy finish to the wood.
-Shellacs, available in variety of colors which are non-toxic, are the easiest to apply.
+Shellacs, available in a variety of colors that are non-toxic, are the easiest to apply.
 Shellacs are easy to repair and can also be used as a sealer before applying a stain.
 The shellac polish is quick to dry and is a hard finish.

 Nevertheless, shellacs are not very durable and can be easily damaged as they are dissolvable in both water and alcohol and therefore are not suitable for outdoor use.